 This is great for beginner investors as you are able to invest with any amount!

 Even if you can’t afford to buy a full share, you are able to own a fractional share.

 This makes investing really accessible for you!

-However, things get tricky when the robo-advisor closes down.
+However, things get tricky when the robo-advisor shuts down.

-The assets of all of the firm’s customers are under the same custodian account.
-As such, your assets will be mixed with the assets of other customers.
+Since the assets of all the firm’s customers are under the same custodian account, your assets will be mixed with the assets of other customers.

 Moreover, both Syfe and StashAway invest in the US and Singapore stock markets.
-Here are the minimum number of units you can purchase in each market.
+For comparison, here are the minimum number of units you can purchase in each market.